josamuna/js-practice/Day-15/README.md

 // ============================

-// Get the total amount spent by Married customers
+// Get the total amount spent by Married customers.
 // Instead of doing the calculation separately, we can chain them => filter() => map() => reduce() commonly. const totalSpentByMarriedCustomer = customers .filter((customer) => {